-How do you implement FinOps without spending months on planning and team training?
-And even with team training, you still are in a position where people have to routinely perform tasks they’re often not excited to do.
+How do you implement cloud FinOps without spending months on planning and team training?
+And even with team training, you’re still in a position where people have to routinely perform tasks they’re often not excited to do.

 Here’s a two-step practical approach to implementing FinOps at your company, no matter the industry or size.

-Is FinOps the ultimate remedy to cloud cost troubles?
+Is FinOps the ultimate remedy to cloud financial management?

 Companies tend to go over their cloud budgets by 13% on average and waste 32% of their cloud spend.1